-More Quotes About Mortalityl
+More Quotes About Mortality

 I've always thought that real wisdom can be found in short quotes.
 (Though it seems like slogans are usually a little too brief to have true smarts.)
 I collect quotes in a journal I keep on my PalmPilot (and I date my thoughts; looking back at past years' entries helps me see how much I've been through, and prevents time from passing through without a trace.)
 I've divided my skepticism- and mortality-related quotes into 5 sections: Some of these quotes are really brilliant, and without their viewpoints, I might still be a nervous wreck.